Nottingham-CTU/REDCap-UI-Tweaker/README.md

 * b64: &ndash; base64 encoded
 * if not prefixed, then assume raw (no encoding)

+### Enable @SQLCHECKBOX action tag
+Allow use of the **@SQLCHECKBOX** action tag for check box fields, which will run a select query and replace check box options with query results.
+The format must follow the pattern @SQLCHECKBOX=\'????\''
+Note: If the form is soft locked or database is hard locked using the Locking Module, the check box options will NOT be replaced

 ### Enable the Data Resolution Workflow on new projects
 This option will enable the Data Resolution Workflow instead of the Field Comment Log on new projects.